tomtom-international/kotlin-tools/README.md

 ## Module: Uid

 Generic immutable unique ID class.
 Really just an abstraction of UUIDs.
 Used to uniquely identify things.
-No 2 Uid objects shall be equal unless they are the same instance of the Uid class or their underlying UUIDs are equal.
+No 2 `Uid` objects shall be equal unless they are the same instance of the `Uid` class or their underlying UUIDs are equal.

-The class has a generic type T to allow creating typesafe Uid's, like `Uid<Message>`.
-The class represents UUIDs as Strings internally, to avoid loads of UUID to String conversions all the time.
+The class has a generic type `T` to allow creating typesafe `Uid`'s, like `Uid<Message>`.
+The class represents UUIDs as `String`s internally, to avoid loads of UUID to `String` conversions all the time.
 This makes the class considerably faster in use than the regular Java UUID class.

 Examples: